lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-9. Choose color of box around face based on the age and gender model’s confidence that the face is male.
+9. The color of the box around face is chosen based on the age and gender model’s confidence that the face is male.

 ```cpp
    auto genderColor =